okuvshynov/qna/README.md

 ## How it works

-Roughly the current process is:
+the current process is:
-1. Have a script continuously monitoring a configured folder:
+1. script continuously monitors a configured folder:

 ```
 % python3 qna.py ~/papers/
 ```

-2. In Apple Preview, where I'm reading the paper, add a note with some question and tag the bot, for example ```@opus what's the difference between DDR and GDDR?```, save the file after adding a note.
+2. In Apple Preview, where user is reading the paper, user adds a note with some question and tag the bot, for example ```@opus what's the difference between DDR and GDDR?```, save the file after adding a note.

-3. In the background, the service will notice the update, load the file and check if there's a new, not answered query for the bot.
+3. In the background, the service notices the update, loads the file and checks if there's a new, not answered query for the bot.

-4. Construct the message to the bot.
+4. If there is a new query, service constructs the message to the bot.
 If the bot tag was of the form '@botname ', only the question itself will be a part of the message.
 If the tag was of the form '@botname+ ', the entire document, the selection and the question would be included in the message.
 Here's prompt construction: https://github.com/okuvshynov/qna/blob/main/process_pdf.py#L48

-5. Once the reply arrives, if it is a success, update the same annotation in PDF file with the reply.
-It will also insert non-printable marker which is used to identify that question was already answered.
-This sounds a little weird - there's a way to create a new annotation in PDF and make it a IRT = 'in reply to' the original one, but the rendering of that is pretty off in many PDF viewers (More details in [samples/annotations.md](samples/annotations.md)).
-The intent here is not only to get the answer right now, but to keep the annotated version of the document and be able to read it in a potentially different environment later.
+5. Once the reply arrives, if it is a success, service updates the same annotation in PDF file with the reply.
+Non-printable marker is inserted to the annotation as well, so that later service can identify that question was already answered.
+This sounds a little weird - there's a way to create a new annotation in PDF and make it an IRT = 'in reply to' the original one, but the rendering of that is pretty off in many PDF viewers (More details in [samples/annotations.md](samples/annotations.md)).
+As the intent here is not only to get the answer right now, but to keep the annotated version of the document and be able to read it in a potentially different environment later, keeping it in a single note is good.

 6. Apple preview will notice that there's a change to the file and display the updated annotation.
-However, such an update still seem to mess up some internal state and after that adding new highlight/annotation manually was sometimes not working.
-To work around this, we can force reload the PDF - similar to browser page refresh, which keeps the scroll position.
+However, such an update still seems to mess up some internal state and after that adding new highlight/annotation manually was sometimes not working.
+To work around this, we can force PDF reload - similar to browser page refresh, which keeps the scroll position.
 Add this AppleScript to Automator, assign hotkey like Cmd-Shift-R to it in Settings->Keyboard

 ```
 tell application "Preview"